Loreto, Dinagat Islands

-Loreto, officially the Municipality of Loreto (Lungsod sa Loreto; Surigaonon: Lungsod nan Loreto; Bayan ng Loreto; Bungto han Loreto), is a 4th class municipality in the province of Dinagat Islands, Philippines.
+Loreto, officially the Municipality of Loreto (Lungsod sa Loreto; Surigaonon: Lungsod nan Loreto; Bayan ng Loreto; Bungto han Loreto), is a municipality in the province of Dinagat Islands, Philippines.
 According to the 2020 census, it has a population of 9,690 people.

 History

 The town became a part of the province of Dinagat Islands on October 2, 2006, when the province was created from Surigao del Norte by Republic Act No. 9355.
 However, in February 2010, the Supreme Court ruled that the law was unconstitutional, as the necessary requirements for provincial land area and population were not met.
 The town reverted to Surigao del Norte.
 On October 24, 2012, however, the Supreme Court reversed its ruling from the previous year, and upheld the constitutionality of RA 9355 and the creation of Dinagat Islands as a province.

 In 1956, the sitio of Roxas was converted into a barrio.